webappmet/boatline/README.md

 - Do shit Async
 - Make navbar autogen via javascript for ez maintainability
 - Make a secret method to generate values on DB in case we need to kill it for when we add Route Type and develop the classes more.
+- Consider having option to add severap enteties on same ticket.